Signed in as:

 Thanks for all that you do to care for our Angels!

-SAFEACT.org Progress Our advocacy site SAFEACT.org is responsible for facilitating over 8,000 letters sent to legislators over the past 6 months.
+SAFEACT.org Progress Our advocacy site SAFEACT.org is responsible for facilitating over 9,500 letters sent to legislators since launch.
 Thanks to volunteer, Allison Walton for donating her web design to this great cause!
 Liberty’s mission is based on supporting this legislation called the Save America’s Forgotten Equines Act (SAFE Act).
 If passed, the SAFE Act will forever ban the export of American equines for slaughter.
 Attached is a draft of the final press release explaining more.
 I ask that everyone post on about SAFEAct.org on their social media.
 There are no donations request.
 The whole point of the site is to encourage people to learn about the SAFE Act and send letters to their legislators in support.
 The site features AI letter writing tools to write and send your support in just 1 minute!
-The bill will need to be reintroduced in the 119th Congress.

 Volunteer Outreach We appreciate all of your help and could use more of it.
 If you have friends who would like to be part of Team Liberty please have them apply to become volunteers.
 We could always use more hands on deck! www.libertysanctuary.org/volunteer